ansys/pystk/doc/source/api/ansys/stk/core/graphics/ISurfaceMeshPrimitive.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.graphics.ISurfaceMeshPrimitive.texture`
+              - Gets or sets the texture applied to this primitive when rendering.
             * - :py:attr:`~ansys.stk.core.graphics.ISurfaceMeshPrimitive.wireframe`
+              - Gets or sets whether the primitive is rendered in wireframe.
+This is useful for debugging.
             * - :py:attr:`~ansys.stk.core.graphics.ISurfaceMeshPrimitive.triangle_winding_order`
+              - Gets the orientation of front-facing triangles in the mesh.
             * - :py:attr:`~ansys.stk.core.graphics.ISurfaceMeshPrimitive.set_hint`
+              - Gets the primitive's set hint.
+See the Set Hint Performance Overview for selecting an appropriate value to construct the primitive with.
             * - :py:attr:`~ansys.stk.core.graphics.ISurfaceMeshPrimitive.rendering_method`
+              - Gets the rendering method used to render the mesh.
             * - :py:attr:`~ansys.stk.core.graphics.ISurfaceMeshPrimitive.texture_filter`
+              - Gets or sets the filter used when a texture is applied to this primitive.
             * - :py:attr:`~ansys.stk.core.graphics.ISurfaceMeshPrimitive.texture_matrix`
+              - Gets or sets the matrix used to transform texture coordinates when a texture is applied to this primitive.
             * - :py:attr:`~ansys.stk.core.graphics.ISurfaceMeshPrimitive.transparent_texture_border`
+              - Gets or set the boolean that defines if the color obtained from texture coordinates beyond the texture border should be considered transparent or not.
+This is typically used in conjunction with the a texture matrix.

 Import detail